 Credit risk reflects the risk that the Company may be unable to recover its trade and other receivables.
 The Company is exposed to credit risk as a substantial portion of its revenue is predominately generated from a small number of customers.
 The Company manages its credit risk by closely monitoring the granting of credit.
 Trade and other receivables that are greater than 30 days are considered past due but not impaired.
-Based on the status of trade and other receivables, no allowance for doubtful accounts has been recorded as at December 31, 2012 (December 31, 2011 - \$81,360).
+Based on the status of trade and other receivables, an allowance for doubtful accounts of \$16,634 has been recorded as at December 31, 2013 (December 31, 2012 - \$nil).